gweivyth/gweivyth/README.md

 - These days, I'm enjoying relative peace and quiet while finishing a degree in Computer Programming!

+- I have experience administering large private servers for MMORPGs, building tabletop gaming systems, and creating music.
+My current project is a trading card game called The Burning Dawn.

 - Just getting back into the Final Fantasy XI emulation scene, currently contributing to LandSandBoat.

 - I'd consider my skills slightly above beginner in Lua, C++, and SQL.
 I am extremely comfortable with HTML5, CSS, and PHP.